gridscale/terraform-examples/ms-sql-server/README.md

 whereas the gridscale object storage access key can be created via `"gridscale_object_storage_accesskey"` resource.

-**Note**: a bucket must present in your gridscale object storage before enabling backup-to-object-storage feature of a MS SQL server.
+**Note**: a bucket must be created in your gridscale object storage before enabling backup-to-object-storage feature of a MS SQL server.